aorith/fittest_creature/README.md

-# fittest_ship
+# fittest_creature
 Evolutionary Genetic Algorithm for Steering Behaviours written in python with pygame

 ## Disclaimer

 Firstly thanks to Daniel Shiffman for the idea, the nature of code, and his awesome videos.

-If someone reads this know that you're welcome to point code mistakes (there will be) :)
+If someone reads this know that you're welcome to point code mistakes (there will be!!) :)

 This is more of a remainder for myself if I forget how does it work in the future, but I hope it helps anyone interested in python and genetic algorithms.